 Above: Heading out to the reef to do some snorkeling.

-I'm generally not a big fan of most zoos, but the Belize Zoo is interesting and is the only place where I've seen a jaguar up
+I'm generally not a fan of zoos, but the Belize Zoo is interesting and is the only place where I've seen a jaguar up

-now I had to get ready to visit another amazing country.
-One day after returning to Portland, I flew 22 hours to the United Arab Emirates (U.A.E.) in
+But now I had to get ready to visit another amazing country.
+One day after returning to Portland, I flew 22 hours to the United Arab Emirates

-the Middle East, where I spent the next week working on a big mapping project, followed by a three-day, thousand-mile solo road trip around the neighboring
+(U.A.E.) in the Middle East, where I spent the next week working on a big mapping project, followed by a three-day, thousand-mile solo road trip around

 Above left: Ken and Amber enjoying ceviche after a dive.

 Above right: Downtown San Pedro on Ambergris Caye.
 San Pedro is very popular with Americans,

 Left: Kicking back on the beach at Ambergris Caye.

 Caye Caulker are Margaritaville personified.